gingerbeardman/gingerbeardman.github.io/_posts/2024/2024-05-24-emigre-typography-and-graphic-design-magazine-1984-2005.md

 ## Tell me about it

 *Emigre* is notable for many reasons, and if you're interested in 80s and 90s design there will surely be something in there for you.
-I first heard of *Emigre* when I started work at London graphic design agency [*Form*](https://form.uk.com) in 1998, so about three quarters through the run.
+I first heard about *Emigre* when I started work at London graphic design agency [*Form*](https://form.uk.com) in 1998, so about three quarters through the run.

 Some features that stand out for me personally are: